-Best Glue for inflatable Kayaks or emergency repairs: Flex Tape rubberized tape.
+Best Glue for Inflatable Kayaks or emergency repairs: Flex Tape rubberized tape.

 Best Glue for Kayaks

-Kayaks are quite difficult to glue, because they are typically made from HDPE (Polyethylene Plastic), which is not porous, meaning most regular household glues won’t work on it.
+Kayaks are quite difficult to glue because they are typically made from HDPE (Polyethylene Plastic), which is not porous, meaning most regular household glues won’t work on it.

 Kayaks take a lot of abuse, being constantly subjected to water and assorted underwater collisions, any repair has to be completely watertight and extremely durable.

 In addition, for very large holes or cracks, you might opt to use a heat gun instead, which can be used to melt the plastic hull and fuse it with replacement plastic.
-HDPE plastic has a low melting point, so it’s easy to mould and shape when heated, and you can add additional plastic too, if necessary to fill any major damage.
+HDPE plastic has a low melting point, so it’s easy to mold and shape when heated, and you can add additional plastic too, if necessary to fill any major damage.

 You can buy extra HDPE plastic online, or use common household items created from HDPE.